medialab/minet/docs/cli.md

   -f, --format {csv,jsonl,ndjson}
                                 Serialization format for scraped/extracted data.
                                 Defaults to `csv`.
+  --input-spider INPUT_SPIDER   Name of the spider that will process jobs given
+                                using -i/--input.
   -k, --insecure                Whether to allow ssl errors when performing
                                 requests or not.
   --max-depth MAX_DEPTH         Maximum depth for the crawl.